insidae/website/content/28-03-2020/index.md

 After a bit more in-depth searching, I managed to find one I really liked.
 It had a good configuration and looked to be pristine from the photos.
 Even better, it was a new posting and didn't seem to be garnering too much attention just yet.
 Next was seriously deciding how much I was willing to pay for it (anything more than £400 all-in would be too much on this project right now).

 So I placed my modest opening bid and checked back in each evening over the course of the week.
-I was made up when I eventually won the auction with a winning bid of £245.00.
+I was made up when I eventually won the auction with a winning bid of £245.
 This meant I had a little bit of cash left over to spend on upgrades and tools.

-> "I was incredibly grateful to the previous owner when it arrived in the orignal packaging without a single dent or scratch."
+> "I was incredibly grateful to the previous owner when it arrived in the original packaging without a single dent or scratch."

 This machine is genuinely immaculate.
 Whether that speaks more to the previous owner's care or Apple's build quality, I couldn't say.
 All I know is that I'm thrilled to own such a well-designed piece of hardware in such good condition.